-Storage options for JobTracker servers
+Storage options for JobTracker/ResourceManager servers

-JobTracker servers do not need the RAID storage because they save their persistent state to HDFS and the JobTracker server can actually be run on a slave node with a bit of extra RAM.
-However, using the same hardware specification as the NameNode server provides a plan for migrating the NameNode to the same server as the JobTracker in the case of the NameNode failure and a copy of the NameNode's state can be saved to the network storage.
+In actuality JobTracker/ResourceManager servers do not need RAID storage because they save their persistent state to HDFS.
+The JobTracker/ResourceManger server can actually be run on a slave node with a bit of extra RAM.
+However, using the same hardware specifications for the JobTracker/ResourceManager servers as for the NameNode server provides the possiblity of migrating the NameNode to the same server as the JobTracker/ResourceManager in the case of NameNode failure and a copy of the NameNode's state can be saved to the network storage.